Cook Protocol Trading Down 14.4% This Week (COOK)

-Cook Protocol (COOK) traded 6.8% lower against the US dollar during the 1-day period ending at 8:00 AM E.T. on August 2nd.
+Cook Protocol (COOK) traded 6.8% lower against the US dollar during the 24-hour period ending at 21:00 PM ET on August 2nd.
+During the last week, Cook Protocol has traded 14.4% lower against the US dollar.
+Cook Protocol has a market capitalization of $3.36 million and $285,888.00 worth of Cook Protocol was traded on exchanges in the last day.
 One Cook Protocol coin can currently be purchased for approximately $0.0038 or 0.00000010 BTC on major cryptocurrency exchanges.
-In the last week, Cook Protocol has traded down 14.4% against the US dollar.
-Cook Protocol has a total market cap of $3.36 million and approximately $285,888.00 worth of Cook Protocol was traded on exchanges in the last 24 hours.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.